ddennis/denux/README.md

 # Denux.js
-An example on how to make a reusable solutions using the new Context API.
-It uses the basic concepts from Redux like reducers/combineReducers and dispatcher.
+Simple state management without all of Redux.
+A reusable solutions using the new Context API.
+Denux uses the basic concepts from Redux like reducers and dispatch, it also supports combineReducers.

 ### Try It
-You can try an interactive version here: https://codesandbox.io/s/xvjx5n5vpw
+You can try an interactive version here: https://codesandbox.io/s/xvjx5n5vpw included is also an example on updating state when the operation is async

 ### install